 DeLauro Statement on the Labor, Health and Human Services, and Education Appropriations Bill

-WASHINGTON, DC (July 12, 2017) — Congresswoman Rosa DeLauro (CT-03) today released the following statement regarding the FY 2018 Labor, Health and Human Services, and Education Appropriations bill, which was released ahead of the full committee mark-up.
+WASHINGTON, DC (June 14, 2018) — Congresswoman Rosa DeLauro (CT-03) today released the following statement regarding the FY2019 Labor, Health and Human Services, and Education Appropriations bill, which was released ahead of the subcommittee mark-up.